Los Angeles Apartment Accident Lawyers

 California law requires apartment owners and managers to ensure their tenants’ safety around pools.
 These areas must have gates and fences that are tall enough to keep kids out and prevent drowning incidents.
 However, not all pools are equipped with these features.

-If you are injured in an apartment accident due to the landlord’s refusal to fulfill his duty, contact our lawyers in Los Angeles immediately.
-We will assist in processing the claim against the negligent party and make sure they pay for your damages.
+If you are injured in an apartment accident due to the landlord’s refusal to fulfill his duty, contact our lawyers in Los Angeles.
+We will assist in processing the claim against the negligent party and work diligently to pursue compensation for your damages.

 Elevator Accidents